-‘To protect and serve’ is the motto of most (if not all) American police departments, but due to outbursts of brutality, misconduct, and ultimately questionable means of handling certain situations, the good people of America are concerned who exactly is ‘protected and served’.
+‘To Protect and Serve’ is the implied motto of most American police departments.
+However, due to ongoing incidents of brutality, police misconduct, police behavior that appears to escalate situations, and a method of policing that is questionable at times, the good people of America are concerned about who exactly is ‘protected and served.’

 Equal Justice Now is actively searching for solutions to these and similar problems, including: